-These instruments include amounts due to related parties, amounts owed to Aberdeen group undertakings, other payables and group tax relief.
+These instruments include trade payables, group relief, amounts owed to Aberdeen Group undertakings and other payables.
 These instruments are initially recognised at fair value and subsequently at amortised cost using the effective interest rate method.

 Cash and cash equivalents

 Cash and cash equivalents are basic financial instruments and includes cash at bank and highly liquid investments.